electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/transportation/_index.md

 ---
-title: Transportation capabilities
+title: Audi e-tron transportation capabilities
 linktitle: Tranportation Capabilities
-description: In addition to the 5 seats, the e-tron has both a trunk and a frunk in addition to roof storage and trailer capabilities.
+description: In addition to the 5 seats, the Audi e-tron has both a trunk and a frunk in addition to roof storage and trailer capabilities.
 weight: 6
 ---